chrisipa/nexus-raw-uploader/README.md

 Overview
 --------
-Simple bash script to upload local files or folders to a Nexus Repository Manager server:
+Simple bash script to upload local files or folders to a Nexus RAW Repository:
    ```
    #################################
    # Nexus RAW Repository Uploader #